- POSTED: 25 Dec 2013 04:58

 The interim presidency declared three days of mourning after the explosion, and said the security forces would "avenge our martyrs."

-"Our war on terrorism has become the first priority of this period," the presidency said in a statement.
+"Our war on terrorism has become the first priority of this period," a presidency statement said.

 The Brotherhood condemned the bombing "in the strongest possible terms," while The Anti-Coup Alliance led by the Brotherhood said the "military coup is responsible for the continuation of such sinful bombings."

-Morsi became Egypt's first freely elected leader after winning elections last year, but was removed from power after massive protests against his turbulent rule, with millions accusing him of power-grabbing and economic mismanagement.
+Morsi became Egypt's first freely elected leader after winning elections last year, but was removed from power after massive protests against his turbulent rule.

 More than 1,000 people have been killed in a subsequent crackdown, including hundreds on August 14 in Cairo, when police stormed two pro-Morsi protest camps.